Skip to main content

 Can I use the MCP server with my own custom AI agent?

 Yes.
-Any MCP-compatible client works, including custom agents built on Anthropic's or other vendors' SDKs.
-As long as your agent implements the OAuth flow and Streamable HTTP transport, it connects to https://beyondtime.ai/mcp and calls the same tools Claude Desktop does.
+Any MCP-compatible client works, including custom agents you build yourself.
+Point it at https://beyondtime.ai/mcp, complete the sign-in flow, and it calls the same tools Claude Desktop does.
 Several power users are already building personal automation agents on top of the server.

 Where do you go from here with the Beyond Time MCP server?

-If you've been waiting for AI productivity to feel less like a gimmick and more like infrastructure, this is it.
-The protocol is real.
-The tools are real.
-The integration is one OAuth flow away.
+If you've been waiting for AI productivity to feel less like a gimmick and more like a real habit, this is it.
+One sign-in and you're done.

-Open the Beyond Time app, then point your favorite MCP client at https://beyondtime.ai/mcp.
-Five minutes of setup, and your goal system starts speaking the same language as your AI.
+Open the Beyond Time app, then point Claude at https://beyondtime.ai/mcp.
+Five minutes of setup, and your goal system starts speaking the same language as Claude.

-Goals, milestones, habits, routines, and daily actions, all reachable from Claude, Cursor, and any MCP-compatible client.
+Goals, milestones, habits, routines, and daily actions — all reachable from Claude Desktop and Claude Code.